 How should I prepare for the shoot?

-Another tidbit on getting your pet’s attention is to bring them on an empty stomachs.
-Just before mealtime and after a long walk is ideal.
-That way, a hungry, tired dog will pay attention to just about anyone.
+A great way to capture your pet’s attention is to bring them in tired and hungry.
+Before mealtime and after a long walk is ideal.
+That way, a hungry, tired dog will pay attention to just about anyone with a treat.

 But I don’t want to be in the picture!

 That’s a-okay!
 This can be a true dog’s day to shine.
 But it’s always a good idea to be ready in case of a last minute change of heart.

 Come armed with your pet’s favorite toys and treats.
 We have our own toy chest and cookie jar but there’s nothing like homemade goodies.

 We have a great selection of props and different backgrounds.
 We encourage clothes but limit each session to 5 outfit changes.
 You need to provide clothing that fits your pet best.
 Then your pup can strut his or her stuff on our catwalk-ing backdrop!

 If a dog sat still, he’d be a statue.
 That’s the fun in pet photography--getting the active animals in a comfortable environment where they can relax and let it all hang out.
 I work with treats and often spend a few minutes with the animals letting them know how they can get the beloved treat.
 The dog moves fast.
 The camera moves faster.

 The cats don’t travel well.